sachin-hg/shine-st1/README.md

 - Vercel: Website is hosted on vercel: https://vercel.com/login
   - Login with github
   - Attached Email: `smile@shinestudio.in`
-  - Vercel automatically pulls code from github. new deployments are automatically trigged when code is pushed to github on branch 'main'.
+  - Vercel automatically pulls code from github. new deployments are automatically triggered when code is pushed to github on branch 'main'.
   - in the `settings` tab, you'll find `Environment Variables` which are same as the  file `.env.local`.
 These hold API keys for Mailsend, ImageKit
 - Godaddy
   - Login Email: `smile@shinestudio.in`